Adrivs711/Portfolio/Binary classification/README.md

-Titanic_competition.ipynb notebook solves a Kaggle competition were I use machine learning algorithms to predict who survives in the Titanic, with a final score of 0.78708.
+Titanic_competition.ipynb notebook solves a Kaggle competition were I use machine learning algorithms to predict who survives in the Titanic, extracting lots of insights, with a final score of 0.78708.

 Link to the competition: https://www.kaggle.com/competitions/titanic